orchardguides/kei-open-mcr/README.md

 > **Note**: On Linux machines, you may see an error message that `opencv` or `tkinter are not found.
 If you see this, install those dependencies by running `sudo apt-get install python3-opencv python3-tk` and then try again.

-> On Linux machines it is fairly easy to create an exacutable file using the instructions described in the buld_instructions.md file.
+> On Linux machines it is fairly easy to create a single exacutable file using the instructions described in the buld_instructions.md file.

 ## Printable Multiple Choice Sheet

 The multiple choice sheet that must be used with this software is available for printing here:

 * [75 Question Variant](https://github.com/orchardguides/kei-open-mcr/blob/main/src/assets/multiple_choice_sheet_75q.pdf)
 * [150 Question Variant](https://github.com/orchardguides/kei-open-mcr/blob/main/src/assets/multiple_choice_sheet_150q.pdf)

-## Usage Instructions

-Run the program by finding it in your Start menu after installing.

-For full operating instructions, see the [Manual](src/assets/manual.md).

 ## License